zulip/zulip/docs/production/upgrade-or-modify.md

 the versions of postgres, so you should be able to adapt these instructions for other supported platforms.

-### Upgrading from Ubuntu 16.04 Xenial to 18.04 Bionic
+### Upgrading from Ubuntu 18.04 Bionic to 20.04 Focal

-1. Upgrade your server to the latest Zulip `2.1.x` release, since newer releases don't support Ubuntu 16.04 Xenial.
+1. Upgrade your server to the latest Zulip release (at least 2.2.0, which adds support for Ubuntu Focal).

 2. As the Zulip user, stop the Zulip server and run the following to back up the system: